brittanymy/wavelogic/README.md

 	1. Type expressions like sin(x) or 2cos(3x) into the input field
 	2. Press Enter or tap ⏎ on the mini keyboard to render
 	3. Toggle the mute button to enable sound
-	4. Use the Download button to export your wave screen
-	5. Reopen the app to automatically resume your session

 ## Deployed Link
 https://wavelogic.netlify.app/